examplefirstaccount/opt_as1/README.md

 **File**: `it_point.py`
 **Main Functions**: `interior_point(C, A, b, x, epsilon, alpha=0.5, minimize=False, max_iterations=1000)` and `SimplexMethod(C, A, b, eps=1e-6, minimize=False)`

 In this assignment, both the Interior-Point and Simplex methods are implemented to solve LPPs with equality constraints.
-The objective is to maximize $ z = C^T x $ subject to $ Ax = b $ and $ x \geq 0 $.
+The objective is to maximize $z = C^T x$ subject to $Ax = b$ and $x \geq 0$.
 Both functions return the optimal solution and the optimal objective function value.

 - **Input for `interior_point`**:
     - `C`: Coefficient vector of the objective function.